Chicken thigh calories per 100g: 209 kcal

 Chicken thighs represent one of the most mechanically forgiving and culinarily satisfying cuts of poultry available globally.
 While the lean breast often dominates traditional bodybuilding diets, the thigh offers a significantly richer, deeply savory flavor profile and a distinctly more resilient texture.
 This culinary superiority is directly attributed to its naturally higher fat content and higher concentration of myoglobin—the oxygen-transporting protein that gives dark meat its characteristic reddish hue.
 For individuals adhering to flexible dieting, ketogenic protocols, or simply seeking more enjoyable meal prepping experiences, the chicken thigh is an incredibly valuable nutritional asset.

 A standard 100-gram serving of roasted chicken thigh, with the skin fully intact, delivers approximately 209 calories.
 This single serving provides an excellent 26 grams of highly bioavailable complete dietary protein alongside roughly 11 grams of dietary fat.
 While this fat content is mathematically higher than an equivalent portion of chicken breast, it consists heavily of monounsaturated fats (MUFAs)—the same heart-healthy lipid profile found naturally in premium olive oil and avocados.
 For those requiring a leaner profile, meticulously removing the external skin prior to consumption immediately drops the caloric density to roughly 175 calories per 100 grams, tightly bridging the absolute macronutrient gap between dark meat and the ultra-lean breast.
+To take the guesswork out of meal prep, utilize the CalMind photo calorie tracker to snap a photo of your cooked chicken thigh and receive highly accurate macro tracking.

 The Strategic Role of Dark Meat in Dieting

 Many traditional dieters needlessly fear dark poultry meat due to its elevated caloric density.
 However, this perfectly natural fat content explicitly serves a highly strategic physiological purpose during a controlled caloric deficit: sustained gastric satiety.
 Dietary fats digest significantly slower than carbohydrates and lean proteins, deliberately delaying the physical emptying of the stomach.
-Consuming a robust serving of roasted chicken thighs alongside fibrous vegetables effectively keeps you feeling deeply, satisfyingly full for several hours, drastically reducing the psychological urge to overeat later in the day.
+Consuming a robust serving of roasted chicken thighs alongside fibrous vegetables effectively keeps you feeling deeply, satisfyingly full for several hours, significantly reducing the psychological urge to overeat later in the day.

 Economically, chicken thighs are universally significantly more affordable than premium boneless, skinless breasts.
 They are also notoriously difficult to accidentally overcook, maintaining their juicy, tender structural integrity even when rigorously meal-prepped, frozen, and repeatedly reheated in a microwave.
 Furthermore, dark meat natively provides distinctly higher concentrations of essential systemic micronutrients, including highly bioavailable dietary iron, crucial zinc, and vital energy-regulating B-vitamins, making it a perfectly well-rounded foundational protein source.